Can the holidays cause a heart attack?

 • Heart palpitations or increased heart rate

-If you experience any symptoms, call 911.
+If you experience any symptoms, call 911 for emergency medical attention.

 Take care of your heart this holiday season